Kucoin/kucoin-api-docs/source/localizable/index.html.md

 		}
 	},
 	"subject": "trade.snapshot",
-	"topic": "\/market\/snapshot:KCS-BTC",
+	"topic": "/market/snapshot:KCS-BTC",
 	"type": "message"
 }
 ```

 Topic: **/market/snapshot:{market}**

-Subscribe to get the snapshot data for the entire market.
+Subscribe this topic to get the snapshot data of for the entire [market](#get-market-list).

-You can get a market list by [Get Market List](#get-market-list).

 The snapshot data is pushed at **2 seconds** intervals.